bartoszwalicki/ssc-blog/src/pages/converting-qtvr-panoramas-to-cubic/index.md

 ## Backstory

 When I was younger I made a lot of spherical panoramas.
 I was not aware of keeping source photos, I only stored rendered panoramas in QTVR format.
-It was a mistake, huge mistake.
-QTVR is legacy QuickTime virtual reality format in `.mov` container.
+It was a mistake, a huge mistake.
+QTVR is legacy QuickTime virtual reality format in `.mov` container, it is barely supported.

 I found only one tool that provides converter from QTVR to cube faces format - [freepv](http://freepv.sourceforge.net/) opensource panorama viewer, that have in toolset `qtvr2img`.
 That tool was my only hope.
-Project was not buildable due to legacy Mozilla development package dependency.
+The project was not buildable due to legacy Mozilla development package dependency.
 I decided to not surrender.
 I found that someone already fixed this package in Gentoo repository [media-gfx/freepv at Gentoo](https://packages.gentoo.org/packages/media-gfx/freepv).
 I am not familiar with Gentoo and I could not get along with Emerge package manager, so the only way for me was to port it to Arch Linux.

 After few trials I was able to successfully build it on Arch, patched version is available in mine repository: [freepv - buildable on Arch Linux](https://github.com/bartoszwalicki/freepv).
-It was not enough, I willed to provide ready to use tool for everyone who is stucked with QTVR panoramas.
-I created ready to use [panorama-tools Docker image](https://github.com/bartoszwalicki/panorama-tools), binary image is also pushed to [Dockerhub](https://hub.docker.com/repository/docker/bartoszwalicki/panorama-tools). _Panorama-tools_ docker image provides not only `qtvr2img` but also a lot of others command line tools for panoramas.
+It was not enough, I willed to provide ready to use tool for everyone who is stuck with QTVR panoramas.
+I created ready to use [panorama-tools Docker image](https://github.com/bartoszwalicki/panorama-tools), binary image is also pushed to [Dockerhub](https://hub.docker.com/repository/docker/bartoszwalicki/panorama-tools). _Panorama-tools_ docker image provides not only `qtvr2img` but also a lot of others command-line tools for panoramas.

-I would like to provide some step by step instruction for converting QTVR panaramas for folks that are not familliar with whole Docker stuff, let's begin!
+I would like to provide some step by step instruction for converting QTVR panoramas for folks that are not familiar with whole Docker stuff, let's begin!

 ## Requirements